directus/directus/docs/extensions/services/introduction.md

 })
 ```

-With each endpoint implementation, you can create an instance of a service and use its methods to perform CRUD
+With each endpoint implementation, you can create an instance of a service and use its methods to perform operations.
-operations.

 ## Commonly Used Services